Where to Buy

 GBM Assessment (Score: 7/10)

-Knut Hamsun received the Nobel Prize in Literature in 1920, recognized for his monumental novel The Growth of the Soil, an epic celebration of the Norwegian peasant's intimate bond with the land.
+The Growth of the Soil is an epic celebration of the Norwegian peasant’s intimate bond with the land.
 The novel presents the clearing and cultivation of wilderness as a primal act of human meaning-making, a return to elemental truths in an age of industrial upheaval.
-Hamsun's lyrical prose and his reverence for agrarian life place this work among the great pastoral novels of world literature.
+Knut Hamsun’s lyrical prose and his reverence for agrarian life place this work among the great pastoral novels of world literature.
+The novel was central to his Nobel Prize in Literature in 1920.

 Post-War Europe, 1920